We won’t let you listen to that inner voice that tells you that you can’t. Trust us, you can.

 FOR GAME MAKERS

-Located at 30 3rd St. in Troy, NY our co-working space is both inclusive and affordable for those interested in working on games or learning more about them.
-We work in connection with Tech Valley Center of Gravity.
+Located at 30 3rd St. in Troy, NY our coworking space is both inclusive and affordable for those interested in working on games or learning more about them.
+We work in close collaboration with the Tech Valley Center of Gravity makerspace, though we are each separate organizations.

 MEETINGS & EVENTS

-All month long we have different meetings and events where game developers and people interested in video games can meet, collaborate, and have fun.
+We host recurring community meetings and events where game developers and people interested in videogames can meet, collaborate, and have fun.
 Check out our schedule for upcoming events and meetings.

-If you’re interested in a more specific topic, we have Orbit groups, where you can join in with other like-minded folk and learn more about it!
+If you’re interested in a more specific topic, we have Orbit groups where you can connect with other like-minded folk and learn more about it!

 FOR COMMUNITY MEMBERS

 No experience making games?
-Not a problem for us at TVGS. #include Game Jams are for anyone to join in and learn how to make a game.
-Everyone is welcome at the Game Space at any time.
-But if you’re feeling a little shy, this might be a good event to launch from.
+Not a problem for us at TVGS.
+We often host game jam events where you can join in and hone your creative skills.
+Everyone is welcome at TVGS at any time!
+But if you’re feeling a little shy, game jams are a great way to meet friends and collaborators.

-Every month during Troy Night Out, come and check out some of the games made by local game developers.
+Our popular monthly event series from Troy Night Out has been on hiatus recently due to COVID, but we may be reviving it soon!
+Keep an eye out for the next showcase, and join us to check out a selection of game demos made by local game developers.
 Some of them will even be there on-hand to field questions, or just to get super excited with you about all the awesomeness.

-As one of the largest game development community in the New York’s Capital Region, we have a wide array of local talents ready to be hired and/or improve your studio.
-We also help build a stronger game development ecosystem by developing local talents into professionals.
-Contact us for more information.
+As one of the largest game development communities in the New York’s Capital Region, we have a wide array of local talent ready to be hired and/or improve your studio.
+We also help build a stronger game development ecosystem by providing workforce development training to help aspiring creators transition into professional roles.
+Contact us for more information!

-From the professional industry to non-profits, our knowledge of the local area in regards to the gaming industry and economical development is wide and varied.
-If ever in need of help in spreading the word of your cause, we can help.
+From the professional industry to non-profits, our knowledge of the local area in regards to the gaming industry and economic development is wide and varied.
+If you ever need help spreading the word of your cause, we can help!
 For a more international audience, we attend global industry events and conferences, bringing the games of the Capital Region to a wider audience.
 Again, contact us for more information.

 We aim to encourage and enable everyone in the New York Capital Region to create games.